All Episodes

 I have heard it described by one observer as the most complex human institution ever devised.

-For that reason I don't rule out, for example, the possibility that given the extreme compartmentalization
+For that reason, I don't rule out, for example, the possibility that given the extreme compartmentalization and the extreme degree of secrecy for covert projects in the military, the intelligence agencies, and the military-industrial complex,

-corporations who may have made or be making their own tunnel shelters or underground facilities
+that there may be agencies, organizations, corporations who may have made or be making their own tunnels, shelters, or underground facilities that they may, with some degree of success, have kept secret from others.

-Now, if I understand the Air Force And the Army are the agencies behind the Project Heart.
+Now, if I understand the Air Force and the Army are the agencies behind the Project Heart.

 Is that correct?